Serve multiple models to a model serving endpoint

 Query individual models behind an endpoint

-In some scenarios, you may want to query individual models behind the endpoint.
+In some scenarios, you might want to query individual models behind the endpoint.

 You can do so by using: